 - Articulation of clear, measurable outcomes, including sustainability.

 All Commission sponsored programs, services and facilities are fully accessible to all Tennessee artists and citizens.
 Organizations are urged to consider contracting with diverse artists, artists living with disabilities, and/or artists representing Tennessee’s diverse artistic and cultural heritage.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.
-If an individual believes he or she has been subjected to discrimination, he/she should contact the Commission’s Director of Arts Access, Kim Johnson (615) 532-9797.
+If an individual believes they have been subjected to discrimination, they should contact the Commission’s Director of Arts Access, Kim Johnson (615) 532-9797.

 - If you are a new applicant to the Tennessee Arts Commission, register to use the Online Grants System.
 You are strongly advised to register well in advance to the application deadline.
 Anyone registering close to the deadline date can expect delays in the processing of their grant application.